zumaad/Runescape-investment-tracker/README.md

 This is what the display looks like:
 ![picture of display](display.png)

-items in green text haven't been purchased yet. items in red text mean that you have purchased 50% or more of the buy limit items in magenta mean that you have purchased the item but purchased less than 50% of the buy limit.
+- items in green text haven't been purchased yet.
+- items in red text mean that you have purchased 50% or more of the buy limit
+- items in magenta mean that you have purchased the item but purchased less than 50% of the buy limit.

+The tiem you first bought it is displayed along with the current time and the time that items buy limit refreshes so that you can buy the full quantity again.

 ## Quick overview of running and configuring the app.